open-sauced/intro/docs/intro-to-oss/glossary.md

 ## Merge

 Merging is the process of combining changes from one branch into another.
 When a pull request is accepted and merged, the changes made in the pull request become part of the main codebase.

-## Docs

-This is an abbreviation for the word documentation, a piece of text that provides information on how to contribute to OSS projects and expectations for contributors.
-Markdown, a text-based coding language is often used to create these forms of content.
-Want to see one in action?
-Check out the [Style Guide in our Pizza Verse repo](https://github.com/open-sauced/pizza-verse/blob/main/style-guide.md)!

 ## Onboarding